-Although director Slatan Dudow was a celebrated proletarian director and collaborator of Bertolt Brecht, East German officials had problems with his film.
-They saw the film as a threat to their idea of bringing together the intelligentsia and workers and also objected to the film’s sensuality, which they perceived as a challenge to socialist morality.
+Although director Slatan Dudow was a celebrated proletarian director and collaborator of Bertolt Brecht, East German officials had problems with this film.
+They saw it as undermining their plan to bring together the intelligentsia and workers; they also objected to the film’s sensuality, which they perceived as a challenge to socialist morality.
 Campaigns organized against the film, however, could not prevent the light and fanciful romantic comedy from becoming a box office hit.
-The audience was intrigued by the upbeat musical score, the young fresh faces on screen and the story line, which was both sensuous and free of ideology.
+The audience was intrigued by the upbeat musical score, the young, fresh faces on screen and the storyline, which was both sensuous and free of ideology.

 - Biographies & Filmographies

 - “A Case of Love Confused?
 Slatan Dudow’s Film as a Meditation on Art and Industry,” by Joshua Feinstein